Best Halloween Bundt Cake for a Spooky Party

 Step One: Preheat oven to 350 degrees and spray a 9in 12 C bundt pan with pam baking spray.

 Step Two: Using a large bowl and hand beater, beat the cake mix, eggs, milk, and butter until combined and smooth.
-Divide the cake batter into two bowls.
+Divide the cake batter into two separate bowls.

-Drop dollops of the red cake batter on top of the other batter and swirl lightly with a butterknife.
+Drop dollops of the red cake batter over the other batter and swirl lightly with a butterknife.
 Pour another ¼ of the none colored batter on top of the other batter.

 Drop more dollops of the red cake batter on top and swirl some more.

-Repeat until all the batter has been combined into the bundt pan
+Repeat until all the batter has been combined into the bundt pan.

 Step Four: Using a small pot, bring the 1 ½ C heavy whipping cream to a rolling simmer.
 Whisk in a few drops of the red gel food coloring and whisk until combined.
 Add in a few more drops of red to get the correct shade of red for blood.

 Pour the hot, heavy whipping cream over the 3 C white chocolate chips and let sit for a few minutes before whisking until smooth.
+Allow cooling for about 10 minutes while occasionally whisking to avoid crusting on top.

 Step Five: Once the cake has cooled completely, pour about ¾ of the red, white chocolate ganache into the center opening of the bundt cake.
+Carefully and slowly place the stroopwafel over the center of the bundt cake.

+Allow the red ganache to set for about 10 more minutes.
 Using a small pot, bring the 1 C of heavy whipping cream to a rolling simmer and pour over the dark chocolate chips.

 Step Six: Allow to sit for 5 minutes before whisking until smooth.
-Pour the chocolate ganache over the entire cake, making sure the center is completely covered.
-Reheat the leftover red chocolate ganache and mix after every 15 seconds until the ganache is thin and runny.
+Pour the chocolate ganache over the cake, completely covering the center.

-Using a fork, dip it into the red ganache, and doing a flick motion with your wrist, create a splatter look all over the cake.
+Reheat the leftover red chocolate ganache and mix every 15 seconds until the ganache is thin and runny.
+Dip a fork into the red ganache and flick with your wrist, creating a splatter look all over the cake.

 Allow to set for 15 minutes before enjoying.

-Storing Leftovers
+Storing Tips

 Eat within 3-4 days for best results.

-FAQs
+Recipe FAQs

 A great way to keep it moist and delicious is to store it with a lid or plastic wrap covering it.

-You can add orange frosting, black frosting, or various drops of gel food coloring all over.
+You can add orange frosting, black frosting, purple frosting, or various drops of gel food coloring all over.
 If you want to get extra festive, you can add some candy corn on top or other Halloween candies.

 More Halloween Recipes You’ll Love

-Halloween Bundt Cake
+Halloween Bundt Cake Recipe

 Equipment